ciaran-finnegan/License-Plate-Recognition-Notifier/README.md

 2. **Configuration**:
    - Set up an AWS Lambda function with this code.
-   - Configure the following parameters at the top of the script:
+   - Configure the following parameters in the AWS SSM Parameter Store:
      - `plate_recognizer_token`: Your Plate Recognizer API token.
      - `ses_sender_email`: Your SES sender email address.
      - `ses_email_notification_to`: The email address where notifications will be sent.